 Should you buy an acoustic or electric guitar?

-The songs, the guitar players and the style of music that inspires you determine which guitar is best for you instead of the physical characteristic of guitars.
+The songs, the guitar players, and the music style inspire you to determine which guitar is best for you instead of the physical characteristic of guitars.

-Acoustic guitars are larger with thicker strings that make it a little harder to play.
+Acoustic guitars are larger with thicker strings, making them harder to play.
 It may take you a little time to develop the technique and the finger strength to get it right.

-In an acoustic guitar sound echoes and projects through the body of the guitar.
+In an acoustic guitar, sound echoes and projects through the guitar’s body.
 An electric guitar needs an amplifier since the vibration cannot resonate through a solid body of an electric guitar.

 The vibration is “picked up” and is transferred to an amplifier.
 The sound you hear from an amplifier is an electrical current that could be manipulated.

-The pickups and amplifiers play a greater role in the quality of sounds from your electric guitar where the construction and the sound chamber influence the sound in an acoustic guitar.
+The pickups and amplifiers play a more significant role in the quality of sounds from your electric guitar.
+The construction and the sound chamber influence the sound in an acoustic guitar.

 How much should you pay for your first beginner guitar?

-You can buy a 38″ acoustic guitar starter package complete with a gig bag, strap an pick for less than $27.95.
+You can buy a 38″ acoustic guitar starter package complete with a gig bag, strap, and pick for less than $27.95.
 You can also buy Gibson J-45 vintage sunburst acoustic guitar for $3,499.

-For a price conscious beginner guitar player who has not yet developed a feel for the sounds she likes, it does not make sense to buy expensive guitars.
+It does not make sense to buy expensive guitars for a price-conscious beginner guitar player who has not yet developed a feel for the sounds she likes.
 However, cheap guitars may not provide the quality of sound that encourages her to play.

-If you are a serious beginner, you can get quality sounds from both acoustic and electric guitar kits in $100 to $200 range.
+If you are a serious beginner, you can get quality sounds from acoustic and electric guitar kits in the $100 to $200 range.

-With a little research, you can also find quality used guitars at discounted prices.
-Generally if you buy cheaper guitars from big names, you get better quality and more bang for your buck.
+You can also find quality used guitars at discounted prices with a little research.
+Generally, you get better quality and more bang for your buck if you buy cheaper guitars from big names.

 Where should you buy your starter guitar?

-In a guitar store, you get to hold the guitar and play it.
+You get to hold the guitar and play it in a guitar store.
 You have a chance to hear it first hand and see how it feels.
-On the spot, you can try different ones and find what is best for you.
+You can try different ones and find what is best for you on the spot.